sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 /name                    | string             | Name of the package.
 /name/repository         | string             | Repository in Docker registry or a local image reference.
 /name/description        | string             | Application description field.
-/name/default-version    | string             | A tag which points to a package that will be a default installation candidate if not specified.
+/name/default-reference  | string             | A tag or digest of Docker image that will be a default installation candidate.
 /name/essential          | boolean            | A flag if a SONiC package is an essential package.
 /name/status             | string             | Status indicate the installation status of the package.
 It is either "installed" or "not-installed".
 /name/installed-version  | string             | Installed version string.